Culver–Stockton College: Academics

+C-SC offers four graduate programs including a Master of Arts in Counseling, Master of Athletic Training, Master of Business Administration, and Master of Education.
+The Master of Arts in Counseling program has two available specializations: school counseling and clinical mental health counseling.

 Athletics

 The Culver–Stockton athletic teams are called the Wildcats.
-The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Heart of America Athletic Conference (HAAC) for most of its sports since the 1980–81 academic year; while its women's lacrosse team competes in the Kansas Collegiate Athletic Conference (KCAC).
-The Wildcats previously competed as an NAIA Independent from 1971–72 to 1979–80; and in the Missouri College Athletic Union (MCAU) from 1924–25 to 1970–71.

-Culver–Stockton competes in 22 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, golf, soccer, track & field and volleyball; while women's sports include basketball, bowling, cross country, golf, lacrosse, soccer, softball, track & field and volleyball; and co-ed sports include cheerleading, dance, eSports and shotgun sports.
+Culver–Stockton competes in 21 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, football, golf, soccer, track & field and volleyball; while women's sports include basketball, bowling, golf, lacrosse, soccer, softball, track and field and volleyball; and co-ed sports include cheerleading, dance, eSports and shotgun sports.
 Complete records of all teams are available online.

-Greek life
+Student life

-Over a third of the men (36%) live together in fraternities and a third of the women (39%) live together in sororities.
-Greek life on Culver–Stockton's campus differs from many as the college provides on campus housing for the Greek houses.
+Over a third of the men (36%) live in fraternities and a third of the women (39%) live in sororities.
 The sororities are housed in three separate buildings located near the center of campus.
-The fraternities, with one exception, are housed in fraternity park which was completed in 1996.
-The college has plans to build a fourth house in "the park" to house the last fraternity.
+The fraternities, with two exceptions, are housed in fraternity park which was completed in 1996.